arpitharajanna/Statusphere-Web-Development/SourceCode/Integrated/README.md

 *Commit early and often*

-* start mongod server
+How to start the server: (make sure you install node and mongodb)

+1. npm install (this will install all required node modules)

+2. Start mongodb server
 	* mongod --dbpath <path to data folder>

+3. start node server
 	* npm start

-* apps are in routes

-* apis are in routes/api
+4. go to http://localhost:3000/ to verify everything is working

+Miscellaneous:

+Applicant api:

+http://localhost:3000/api/applicant    will give list of all applicants http://localhost:3000/api/applicant/specificusername	will give details of that specific user

+To go post, update and delete, I use a chrome extension [https://chrome.google.com/webstore/detail/resteasy/nojelkgnnpdmhpankkiikipkmhgafoch?hl=en-US]